jijoel/validation-rule-generator/README.md

 #### Artisan Command

-`php artisan generate:rules` will generate rules for a given table or model.
+`php artisan make:validation` will generate rules for a given table or model.
 These rules will be printed in a format that you could copy directly to another php file.

 On the command line, you can run the rule generator as follows:

-    php artisan generate:rules [--model="..."] [--table="..."] [--all]
+    php artisan make:validation [--model="..."] [--table="..."] [--all]

 One of these parameters is required: